phytotoma/Completionist/README.md

 ## To Do

 * Improve the UI.
+* Better icon, add responsiveness to Minimap icon.
-* Add settings for customizing the Addon.
+* ~~Add settings for customizing the Addon.~~
 * ~~Add TBC and WotLK content.~~
 * ~~Add a confirm dialog before resetting the counters.~~
 * ~~Add the option to bind Completionist in the Key Bindings.~~
-* An option to allow the user to have one aggregated counter (by combining the percentages of completion from Leveling zones, Instances and optionally the custom objectives).
+* ~~An option to allow the user to have one aggregated counter (by combining the percentages of completion from Leveling zones, Instances and optionally the custom objectives).~~

 If you have suggestions feel free to reach out at `phytotoma` on Discord.